-For those students pursuing the coursework only Signature Master’s degree (Plan D) the ME-EM Director of Graduate Studies may serve as the student’s permanent Advisor.
+For those students pursuing the Coursework MS, the ME-EM Director of Graduate Studies may serve as the student’s permanent academic Advisor..

 Students who must take a "time-out" due to extenuating circumstances or lack of available online courses (for students in online or blended degree programs) need to register for a no-fee section of UN5951.